Most of us have different ways of coping with difficult situations that we have learned over a lifetime.

 Cancer Council Library*

 Following a cancer diagnosis many people look for information about new types of treatment, the latest research findings and stories about how other people have coped.
 Cancer Council has a range of books, CDs, DVDs and medical journals that may be helpful for you.
-Call the Helpline on 13 11 20 for more information.
+Call Cancer Council 13 11 20 Information and Support.

 * Not available in Victoria and Queensland